1981 Armenia mid-air collision: Background

 Scotsman Stuart Allen McCafferty was hired to transport 360 t of American-made tank spare parts and ammunition from Tel Aviv to Tehran, and had a Swiss partner, arms dealer Andreas Jenni.
 McCafferty allegedly approached numerous United States charter airlines, offering them US$175,000 (equivalent to $ today) to operate 15 flights which would carry "pharmaceuticals" between Israel and Iran, but none of them were interested.
 In June 1981, McCafferty travelled to Buenos Aires, where he persuaded Transporte Aéreo Rioplatense to charter him one of their CL-44 cargo aircraft.

-After completing the first two round-flights from Tel Aviv to Tehran, via Larnaca in Cyprus, the airline was returning to Cyprus after having delivered the third tranche of cargo to Iran, when on 18 July 1981 the incident occurred.
+After completing the first two round-flights from Tel Aviv to Tehran, via Larnaca in Cyprus, the airliner was returning to Cyprus after having delivered the third tranche of cargo to Iran, when on 18 July 1981 the incident occurred.
 Before this incident, the Soviet Union had requested that Israel explain to it what was being transported on these cargo flights from Tel Aviv down the Turkish-Soviet border to Tehran.
 The Israel government ignored this request for information.